We're Not As Bad As We Think We Are

 One of the biggest changes was shown in the Week 1 game versus the 49ers.
 At the half, the Lions were down 31-10.
 Were this 4 years ago under Jim Caldwell, the Lions would have given up.
 Then the 49ers scored again.
 38-10.
 Matt Patricia would have yelled his head off and the Lions would have quit trying out of spite.
 That did not happen this time.

-What happened was the Lions scored 3 touchdowns with 2 2-point conversions in a quarter in a half while holding the 49ers to only 1 field goal.
-A turnover on downs with 17 seconds left and 24 yards from scoring was what finally stopped them from tying the game up.
-41-33.
+What happened was the Lions scored 3 touchdowns with 2 2-point conversions in a quarter in a half.
+A turnover on downs with 17 seconds left was what finally stopped them from tying the game up.
 This is what I think is the deciding factor.
 The old Lions would get tired or quit.
 Dan Campbell has reignited a fire in the team that Matt Patricia did his best to extinguish because it wasn't the same kind of fire the Patriots had.

 Maybe it's not enough to tip the balance in their favor.
 Maybe the difference in skill is just far too great to overcome, but I think it's enough to tip the needle enough to win those borderline games.